raine/anki-llm/README.md

 ## API Configuration

-`anki-llm-batch` uses LLM APIs to process your notes.
+`anki-llm` uses LLM APIs to process your notes.
 You need to configure an API key for the model provider you want to use.

 ### Supported models